Lascahobas: Economy

 Primarily agricultural, with a bustling local market and a large Roman Catholic church, the city sits on the significant Lascahobas River.

 The wealthiest business in town are agriculture development and farming.

 Lascahobas has an Episcopal church, St. Esprit (Holy Spirit), which also has a school.
 As of early 2013, the Rector of the Church of the Holy Spirit was The Rev. Jean Milor Medela; Fr.
 Medela also serves as priest at the Church of the Ascension in Poulie.
 As of October 2016 they were replaced by Fr.
 Jean Jacques Deravil.

 The 2010 Haiti earthquake damaged some parts of Lascahobas, but didn't affect the ongoing installment of solar panels for electricity.
 In 2011, volunteers from the United States installed solar panels to allow for Internet connections.
 Installation was completed in early 2013.

 Tourism

 Vodou festivals occur regularly throughout much of the year in the surrounding hills.

 Mon Fo, located on the west edge of town is the highest elevation in the area, that at some point was used as a military fort.
 All that remains of the fort are crumbling ruins of walls and a large cannon with a Fleur de Lis.

-Carnevale is celebrated annually in the whole town.
+Carnival is celebrated annually in the whole town.